olibu/500NewTabs/README.md

 * Images are provided by [my gallery](https://500px.com/p/olibu/galleries/500NewTabs) or discovery mode
 * Your name can be defined in options
 * Greetings can be hidden to have a even more clean UI
+* Force cache update in options page

 # Future Features

 * Link to 500px page
 * only update the cache if new images are available
-* force cache update in options page

 ## Disclaimer